-You can download a score sheet below.
+You can download a score sheet in the section above.
 Make sure you choose the right score sheet for the injury type and age of the injured person, particularly the tools where age norms apply such as WeeFIM, PCANS-2 and KINDL.

 Training and workshops

 We run a limited number of courses each year for FIM, WeeFIM, CANS and PCANS-2 assessment tools.
 For more information see our training and workshops page.

 Guidelines and resources